nathos/amicus/README.md

-# Middleman 2.0 Bootstrap
+# Middleman Bootstrap

 ## What is it?

 Middleman Bootstrap is my clean project starting point for the [Middleman](http://middlemanapp.com/) static site renderer.
-It includes [HTML5 Boilerplate](http://html5boilerplate.com/), [Haml](http://haml-lang.com/), [Sass](http://sass-lang.com/), [Compass](http://compass-style.org/), your choice of grid frameworks, and lots of best practices.
+It includes [HTML5 Boilerplate](http://html5boilerplate.com/), [Haml](http://haml-lang.com/), [Sass](http://sass-lang.com/), [Compass](http://compass-style.org/), a Mobile-first
+Responsive [Susy](http://susy.oddbird.net/) grid system, and lots of best practices.

+## Now it's Responsive!

+Middleman Bootstrap now comes with a Mobile-first Responsive grid system by default.
+Inspired by [320 and up](http://www.stuffandnonsense.co.uk/projects/320andup/) and [320+Susy](http://susy.oddbird.net/susy320/), the basic skeleton for a fully responsive layout is ready for you to use in your projects.

+Put your responsive grid declarations in the ```/stylesheets/grid/media/``` partials, and your width-specific styles in the ```/stylesheets/media/``` partials.
+Remember, it's mobile-first, so your styles cascade *up* with larger browser widths.

 ## How do I use it?